tx0dev/sto-gtfs-data/README.md

 times.py
 --------

-Gather the stop time for a given route at a given stop.
+Gather the stop time for a given route at all given stop.

-It parse the html using BeautifulSoup
+It parse the html using BeautifulSoup so it require 3 bit of information:

+- date: the ISO formatted date: 2013-10-29
+- A stop id from the stops.py data with a leading colon: :1097
+- A route string from the data gathered by the route.py

 Copyright
 =========